abspython/Hello-World-Python2x/README.md

 # Hello-World-Python2x
-A simple helloworld program in python 2x
+A simple helloworld program in Python 2x.

+This is made by abspython..